jorisvervuurt/tutorials/Raspberry Pi/Installing and updating Node.js and npm.md

 https://nodejs.org/en/download/

 Click on the version you'd like to install (either 'LTS' or 'Current').
-On the right of 'Linux Binaries (ARM)', right-click on the CPU architecture that your Pi is running (e.g. 'ARMv6' if `lscpu` printed 'armv6l') and copy the link URL.
+On the right of 'Linux Binaries (ARM)', right-click on the CPU architecture that your Pi is running (e.g. 'ARMv6' if `lscpu` printed 'armv6l') and copy the target URL.

 On your Pi, change directory to your home folder using `cd ~`.
 Next, we'll use `wget` to download the Node.js binary.
 Simply type `wget` followed by the URL you copied and hit Return.
 This should look something like this: